gnembon/fabric-carpet/docs/scarpet/api/Overview.md

 If `type` is specified as `app`, the `source` must point to a scarpet app or library, and the app will be downloaded and installed as well.
 If the app has relative resources dependencies, Carpet will use its own path in case the app was loaded from the same app store, or none if the app was loaded from an external url.
+If you need to `import()` from dependencies indicated in this block, make sure to have the `__config()` map before any import that references your remote dependencies, in order to allow them to be downloaded.
 Currently, app resources are only downloaded when using `/carpet download` command.
 *   `'arguments'` - defines custom argument types for legacy commands with `'legacy_command_type_support'` as well as for the custom commands defined with `'commands'`, see below.